LiteObject/Demo.LaunchDarkly/README.md

 By exploring this demo project, developers can learn best practices for implementing feature flags, understand the benefits and trade-offs of this technique, and gain insights into how to incorporate feature flags into their own applications for better control over feature releases and experimentation.

+## What  LaunchDarkly?
+LaunchDarkly is a feature management platform that helps software teams control the delivery of features to their applications.
+It allows developers to turn features on or off for specific users, segments of users, or for everyone through the use of feature flags.

 ## Decouple our code from their-party libraries

 To isolate third-party libraries in our code and make it easier to change vendors, we can use the following approach: